What parts of homeowners insurance are tax-deductible?

 Is my home insurance deductible tax deductible?

-The short answer is no, but as with most tax-related issues, there is an exception.
-If you suffer a loss in an area that is declared a national disaster area and your insurer denies your insurance claim or only partially pays your claim, you can deduct the unpaid balance, including your insurance deductible, from your taxes.
+Your home insurance deductible is not a tax-deductible expense unless you suffered a loss in an area that is declared a national disaster area, and your insurer denies your insurance claim or only partially pays your claim.
+You can deduct the unpaid balance, including your insurance deductible, from your taxes.

-With this deduction, you must also subtract $100 and 10% of your adjusted gross income (AGI) from the loss amount and then whatever amount is left over can be deducted.
-Unless you suffered a large loss that your insurance wasn’t covered, this deduction will probably not be that useful.
+With this deduction, you must also subtract $100 and 10% of your adjusted gross income (AGI) from the loss amount, and then whatever amount is left over can be deducted.
+Unless you suffered a large loss that your insurance didn’t cover, this deduction will probably not be that useful.

 Can I deduct homeowners insurance losses from my taxes?

-However, thanks to a tax law change back in 2017 (The Tax Cuts and Jobs Act of 2017), you can only deduct a casualty loss if the property loss occurred in a federally declared disaster area.
+You can deduct losses that were either partially covered or not covered at all by your insurance company, and only if the property loss occurred in a federally declared disaster area, as established in the Tax Cuts and Jobs Act of 2017.
 This means that your loss must occur in an area that the President has declared a disaster, making the area eligible for federal relief or assistance.

 Let’s look at a couple of examples to make this all a bit clearer:

-- Insurance company pays your claim: Your roof is blown off during a major storm, the damage is assessed at $15,000.
+• Insurance company pays your claim in full: Your roof is blown off during a major storm, and the damage is assessed at $15,000.
 Your insurer pays your claim in full minus your deductible.
 None of this can be deducted from your taxes.
 Since your insurer paid the claim in full, none of the loss, including your insurance deductible, is tax-deductible.
+However, if the storm is declared a federal disaster, you can deduct a portion of your deductible.

-- Insurance company pays partial claim: Your roof is blown off during a major storm.
+• Insurance company pays a part of a claim: Your roof is blown off during a major storm.
 While it was a big storm, the area was not declared a federal disaster area.
 The damage is assessed at $15,000, but your insurer only covers $5,000.
 Because the damage did not occur in a federally declared disaster area, you cannot deduct any of the $10,000 that your insurer failed to cover.

 It should be noted that you cannot deduct the cost of home improvements that exceed the repair cost.
 For example, if your barn is destroyed and your claim is denied, you can deduct the barn's value (as long as you are in a federally declared disaster area), but you cannot replace it with a larger barn and deduct the full cost.
 Your deduction would be capped at the value of the destroyed barn.